jimratliff/GenoMac-bootstrap/README.md

 ## Overview
 ### Context
-This repository is the first stop for configuring a Mac under Project GenoMac.
+This public repository is the first stop for configuring a Mac under Project GenoMac.

 At this point, we assume the following:
 - An essentially pristine Mac: